SSC General Intelligence Syllabus Topics

 So, the above table concludes that on an average, 25 questions are formed and accordingly, you should score at least 25 marks in the Reasoning subject.

 The General Intelligence subject is a subject of Reasoning, meaning that it is totally based on logic and IQs.
 Although, it is relatively simple and scoring than mathematics.
 It is about thinking and dealing with the questions in a practical, logical, and sensible way.

 You can score very good marks in this subject because the solution is based upon our own practical performance as per the direction of the question.

-If, for an example, you are solving Blood Relation question, then instead of putting X and Y identities to form the relation tree, try to place yourself and match your relatives.
+If, for example, you are solving Blood Relation question, then instead of putting X and Y identities to form the relation tree, try to place yourself and match your relatives.
 You will get your answer relatively fast and exact.
-The former method can lead you to confusions.
+The former method can lead you to confusion.

 Once you practice your reasoning subject, say for SSC CGL, then you can easily fight for SSC CHSL, SSC MTS or any other exam apart from the SSC too.

 |Topics||No. of Questions||Marks|